openvinotoolkit/datumaro/docs/user_manual.md

 Check [supported formats](#dataset-formats) for more info about format specifications, supported options and other details.
-The list of formats can be extened by custom plugins, check [extending tips](#extending) for information on this topic.
+The list of formats can be extended by custom plugins, check [extending tips](#extending) for information on this topic.

 Available formats are listed in the command help output.